syjgino/SLA/README.md

 <!-- Getting Started -->
 ## Getting Started
 1. Download the latest release of [SLA_V1.2](https://github.com/syjgino/SLA_1.2_test/releases) from Github and extract the zip file.
-If desired, create
+Then run SLA_V1.12.exe.
-Exe shortcut to desktop, then run SLA_V1.12.exe.
+A prompt window will open together with the GUI window.
+Please do not close the prompt window.
 2. If it does not open properly, or if it collapses while running, try to open it from command prompt to check the error message.
 3. To convert wiff file to mzml file, you need to download and isntall MSconvertGUI from